Associate of Applied Science | 65 credits minimum

 General Education Requirements

-Choose an additional six credits from at least two of the following distribution areas:
+Choose 2 courses from at least two of the following Distribution Areas

 NOTE: PHYS 1010 cannot be used to fulfill the Physical Science (PS) General Education requirement.